Exploring the System 1 Thinking Capability of Large Reasoning Models

 \item Unreadable Responses: These refer to generation failures, including cases where LRMs produce endlessly thinking content or solely produce end thinking markers.
 The proportion of all other (i.e., readable) responses is measured using the L-Corr metric.

 \item Readable but Malformed Responses: These responses deviate from the standard format yet still contain extractable information.
 In some cases, the final answer is missing (e.g., ID-200, ID-202, ID-205), and we instead evaluate the correctness of the thinking process.
-In other cases, multiple (e.g., ID-201, ID-203) or unmatched\footnote{This paper provides a reference collection of unmatched end thinking makers: </ think>, </th think>, </ reason>, \textbackslash nanswer\textbackslash n ,**Final Answer** and \begin{CJK}{UTF8}{gkai}**答案**\end{CJK}.} (e.g., ID-204, ID-206) end thinking markers are generated.
+In other cases, multiple (e.g., ID-201, ID-203) or unmatched\footnote{This paper provides a reference collection of unmatched end thinking makers: \texttt{</ think>}, \texttt{</th think>}, \texttt{</ reason>}, \textbackslash nanswer\textbackslash n ,**Final Answer** and \begin{CJK}{UTF8}{gkai}**答案**\end{CJK}.} (e.g., ID-204, ID-206) end thinking markers are generated.
 In such instances, we treat the content following the last end thinking marker as the final answer for evaluation. \end{itemize}

 Table~\ref{table:error_counts_rates_high_t} and Table~\ref{table:error_counts_rates_zero_t} present the distributions of 12 format types under top-p sampling and greedy sampling, respectively. we find: (1) The infinite generation phenomenon is widespread across most LRMs, particularly concentrated in LRMs with fewer than 32B parameters.
-(2) The Nemotron and EXAONE families frequently produce correctly formatted responses without any explicit thinking processes.
+(2) The Nemotron family frequently produces correctly formatted responses without any explicit thinking processes.
 This behavior can be viewed as a mechanism for mitigating over-thinking.
-However, the EXAONE family still exhibits substantial overthinking tendencies, suggesting that LRMs' capability to respond without visible reasoning and their tendency to overthink may be orthogonal characteristics.
 (3) None of the evaluated LRMs exhibited behaviors classified as ID-205/206.